yougotwill/SIDE/README.md

 </dict>
 </plist>
 ```
+> All the strings bellow `scope` key will be added to the references list.

 Here is how SIDE's configuration for rust looks like.
 The file is named `RustReferences.tmPreferences` and is placed in `SIDE/languages` folder.